Try to get "free" financial aid first. Free financial aid is the type of aid that you do not need to repay.

 • You may be able to use home equity loans and lines of credit depending on your situation.

 • Avoid cashing out insurance policies or retirement funds or using high-interest advances on credit cards.
-These sources are almost NEVER a good idea.
+These sources are almost never a good idea.

 Take Action